marbocub/Neptune2-practical-mods/Extruder-Lever-Spacer/README.md

 # Neptune2-practical-mods/Extruder-Lever-Spacer

-This is a Spacer for the [Chubby: Relaxed Tensioning Lever for Creality Extruders](https://www.printables.com/en/model/220043) with stock extruder of ELEGOO Neptune 2. series 3D printers.
+This is a spacer for the [Chubby: Relaxed Tensioning Lever for Creality Extruders](https://www.printables.com/en/model/220043) with stock extruder of ELEGOO Neptune 2 series 3D printers.

 ## When it use